connorjhaynes/TeX2Canvas/README.md

 * Replace any TeX macros contained inside of `\text{}` macros with something different (varies)
 * Implement any `enumerate` or `itemize` environments with their HTML counterparts

+The above should be viewed as a ToDo list, if anyone else ends up working on this.

 ## Substitute
 This function performs simple replacement, attempting to fix some common errors before they occur.
 Currently, the function performs the following replacements:
 ```